 As the push to legalize marijuana for personal or medical use gains traction in the USA, the “pro-pot” arguments become more enthusiastic and more off the beaten track of real science.
 I suspect, like legal same sex marriage, social norms have changed, and legal marijuana is something that will become commonplace across the country, except in some deeply conservative areas.
 The Federal Government has shown little enthusiasm in enforcing Federal law, which retains the highest authority in regulating certain drugs, in states that allow legal marijuana.

-What troubles me about the “debate” about legalization of cannabis is that the pro-pot side seems to make claims about various medical benefits that appear to be only tenuously supported by real scientific evidence.
+What troubles me about the “debate” about legalization of cannabis is that the pro-pot side seems to make claims about various medical benefits that appear to be only tenuously supported by real scientific evidence–in fact, some of the claims are downright dangerous.
 The reasons for doing this is probably, though I can only speculate, to make it appear that marijuana is some miracle product, so let’s speed up the legalization of it.
 It’s like the Food Babe telling us that kale is the miracle food, except that kale isn’t illegal.
 It does taste awful (but not the point).

 Famously, marijuana has been used as an anti-emitic to ameliorate or mitigate nausea and vomiting after radiotherapy and chemotherapy in cancer treatment.
 In fact, marijuana has been smuggled into some cancer wards since the late 1930’s.
-Unfortunately, even with this indication, there have been negative results in some well designed clinical trials and some positive results in others.
-It’s probably a combination of the individual and their particular genotype, the type of cancer, and the type of chemotherapy.
-And let’s include a huge dose of the placebo effect (which some skeptics think isn’t real, but others do).
+Unfortunately, even with this particular use of the drug, there have been negative results in some well designed clinical trials and positive results in some others.
+The highly variable result may result from difficult trial design to bias to a huge dose of the placebo effect, an effect that many scientists have concluded is overrated.

 But even as an anti-emitic, marijuana has no curative power, it’s a palliative treatment for the nasty side effects of chemotherapy and radiotherapy in the treatment of cancer.
-Since weight lost and wasting are side-effects of cancer treatments, anything that can prevent the nausea and vomiting can lead to better medical and lifestyle outcomes in cancer treatment.
+Since weight loss and wasting are side-effects of cancer treatments, any medication that can prevent the nausea and vomiting can lead to better medical and lifestyle outcomes in cancer treatment.
+If there is a real clinical difference between those who use marijuana vs. those who don’t for cancer therapy effects, we need real clinical trials that show the difference.
+Moreover, to do this type of clinical research correctly we require real dosage information, that is, at what dose do we get the best effect.
+This would be a landmark study, and until then, all we have are anecdotes, albeit emotional ones.

 Is there any evidence out there that actual cannabis or its byproducts have any effect on cancers or neurological conditions?
-Before we start, let’s remember that there are 100 to over 200 different types of cancer (the actual number depends on how some researchers subdivide some types) in humans.
+Before we start, let’s remember that there are 100 to over 200 different types of cancer (the actual number depends on how some researchers subdivide some cancer types) in humans.
 And each of these different cancers have different pathophysiologies, different genetics, different prognoses, different causes, and different treatments.
-In other words, it is not one singular disease with one unified course of treatment.
+In other words, it is not one singular disease which might someday have one unified course of treatment.

 The first step I take before I investigate any internet claim is to examine the quality of the evidence supporting the claim.
 Mostly, I want to find systematic reviews of clinical research to give me the best possible evidence of whether a potential therapy has actual clinical usefulness.
 A search of the Cochrane Reviews, which can be a useful tool in finding a scientific consensus in a new therapy, shows not one systematic review of THC or cannabis in cancer therapy, although there are some that look at mental disorders (which is still important).
 There are numerous reasons why Cochrane may not have a review about a procedure or drug, mainly because there just aren’t enough clinical studies of high enough quality to roll up into a systematic review.
 That’s a clue, but it’s more a lack of evidence rather they are overwhelmed by solid evidence.